elid0928/containers/pacloud/mysql/README.md

 ### Setting the root password on first run

-The root user and password can easily be setup with the Bitnami MySQL Docker image using the following environment variables:
+The root user and password can easily be setup with the Pacloud MySQL Docker image using the following environment variables:

  - `MYSQL_ROOT_USER`: The database admin user.
 Defaults to `root`.
  - `MYSQL_ROOT_PASSWORD`: The database admin user password.
 No defaults.